problem4j/problem4j-core/README.md

 - ✅ Immutable `Problem` data model.
 - ✅ Dedicated unchecked `ProblemException` to be used in error handling.
 - ✅ Builder pattern for fluent construction.
-- ✅ Annotation `@ProblemMapping` and `ProblemMapper` to allow declarative approach in converting exception instances into `Problem` objects.
+- ✅ `@ProblemMapping` annotation and `ProblemMapper` to allow declarative approach in converting exception instances into `Problem` objects.
 - ✅ Builder pattern for fluent construction.
 - ✅ Serializable and easy to log or format.